-As noted above, lifestyle modifications alone are recommended at the "prehypertension" level and there are no other risk factors such as diabetes.
+Lifestyle modifications alone are recommended at the "prehypertension" or "elevated" levels and there are no other risk factors such as diabetes.
 Weight loss, although difficult, is helpful in overweight patients.
 A further recommendation is to engage in aerobic exercise for at least 30 to 45 minutes on most days.
-Another standard recommendation is to eat abundant fruits and vegetables and reduce intake of saturated fats.
-Restricting sodium in the diet is also usually indicated.
+Another standard recommendation is to eat abundant fruits and vegetables (which results in K+ supplementation), reduce intake of saturated fats, and moderate of alcohol consumptions.
+Restricting sodium in the diet is also usually recommended.
 Certain individuals, and typically the elderly, are especially sensitive to salt.
-But the recommendation for the population as a whole is a more complex and not an entirely resolved issue.

 When medication is indicated, the first line drugs are thiazide-type diuretics, Ca++ channel blockers, ACE inhibitors or angiotensin II receptor antagonists.
 The Heart Failure webpage discusses ACE inhibitors, angiotension II receptor antagonists and diuretics.
 Beta blockers are also sometimes used.